 Hostas flourish in well-drained, humus-rich soil with a pH range between 6.0 and 7.5.
 Partial shade and consistent moisture nurture their vibrant leaves and elegant presence.
 Hostas offer invaluable benefits to neighboring plants by providing ground cover, suppressing weeds, and enhancing soil moisture retention.

-Planting these plants next to lilies have huge negative effects on the development of your plant.
+Planting these plants next to lilies has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your lilies.
 Because of these negative effects, we don’t recomment growing the plants below next to your lilies.

 Grape